gvwilson/sensibleadventures/iffy/iffy.md

 but he didn't.
 *Uncle Jack wouldn't have been able to hold the cable like that for more than a minute,* she thought.
-Even Mr. Mishra would have struggled, but Wales seemed unbothered.
+Even Mister Mishra would have struggled, but Wales seemed unbothered.

 Over, through, under, through...